brooklynrail/brooklynrail-platform/content/events/2021/06/laurent-grasso-with-donatien-grau.md

 ---
 title: Laurent Grasso with Donatien Grau
-summary: "Artists Laurent Grasso joins Rail Editor-at-Large Donatien Grau for a conversation.
+summary: "Artist Laurent Grasso joins Rail Editor-at-Large Donatien Grau for a conversation.
 We conclude with a poetry reading from Sandra Simonds. "
 people:
   - person: laurent-grasso